mo4dawg/mo4dawg.github.io/_posts/2016-11-11-restful-services.md

  &nbsp; &nbsp;  **GET** – used for Read operations. &nbsp;  This operation is both safe and idempotent

- &nbsp; &nbsp;  **PUT** – used for Update. &nbsp;  PUT is safe in that if you update an item twice with the same information there is no change.  &nbsp; So if you update a resource from a value of 3 to 4 twice the result is one resource with its value being 4. &nbsp;  However if you were to POST a resource that has a value 3 twice with a value of 4 you will update the resource to 4 but also create a new resource with a value of 4.
+ &nbsp; &nbsp;  **PUT** – used for Update. &nbsp;Since PUT updates it by definition is not Safe. &nbsp;  PUT is idempotent in that if you update an item twice with the same information there is no change.  &nbsp; So if you update a resource from a value of 3 to 4 twice the result is one resource with its value being 4. &nbsp;  However if you were to POST a resource that has a value 3 twice with a value of 4 you will update the resource to 4 but also create a new resource with a value of 4.

   &nbsp; &nbsp; **DELETE** - is just that.  &nbsp; It is safe in that you can call DELETE on a resource more than once without impact.  &nbsp; You would get an HTTP response 200 (OK) on the first call and a response 404 (not found) on the second call.